Siddhipatade/Number-of-Increasing-Paths-in-a-Grid/README.md

 1. Initialize the necessary variables:

 - `directions` array: It defines the four possible directions to move - right, left, down, and up.
-- `m` and `n`: They represent the number of rows and columns in the grid, respectively.
+- `m` and `n` represent the number of rows and columns in the grid, respectively.
-- `mod`: It is the modulo value used to keep the answer within bounds.
+- `mod` is the modulo value used to keep the answer within bounds.

 2. Initialize the `dp` array: